carlosmaniero/jigjs/README.md

 renderComponent(document.querySelector('#root'), new CounterPage());
 ```

-In jisjs you control the component instance.
+In jigjs you control the component instance.
 There isn't a magic way to update a component props.
 The component props
 is its state, and you update it by using class methods.

 ## Styling the component

-There is a css-in-js module for Jig.js.
+There is a css-in-js module for jigjs.

 Read more about Jig.css [here](/jigcss).